Ultrafast loss of lattice coherence in the light-induced structural phase transition of V$_2$O$_3$

+This behaviour is markedly different from the fluence dependence of the HS phase, as shown in Fig.~\ref{fig4} (raw data Fig.~S5), where increasing the fluence up to 15\,mJ/cm$^2$ results in a monotonically increasing amplitude of the oscillation.
+We also observe a slight red-shift in the frequency, consistent with an increase in the temperature.

-The lack of coherent response in the highly excited LS phase is in contrast to the simple picture presented in Fig.~\ref{fig1}c and is distinct from the measurements of the order parameter in CDW transitions, where coherent oscillations on the high symmetry potential are observed~\cite{Huber2014, trigo_coherent_2019}.
+The lack of coherent response in the highly excited LS phase is in contrast to the simple picture presented in Fig.~\ref{fig1} and measurements in CDW transitions~\cite{Huber2014, trigo_coherent_2019}.
 We now consider different scenarios to explain the lack of coherence transfer during the phase transition.
 One possibility could be that the lattice potential change may not be sufficiently fast to trigger coherent motion.
-In order for coherent motion to be triggered, the potential change should be faster than 150\,fs, the period of the 7\,THz HS mode.
-However, if the lattice change were slower than 100\,fs, an oscillation of the 9.8\,THz mode would be observed, which is not the case in our data.
-In agreement with this, scattering experiments in related materials have shown that potential changes can occur on a much faster timescales~\cite{Wall2018a}, and thus the transition here occurring in this narrow time window seems unlikely.
+However, this seems unlikely as the ultrafast loss of vibrational coherence in VO$_2$ coincided with a ultrafast change in the lattice symmetry~\cite{Wall2018a}.